nestorSag/mlops-lite/README.md

 3. Create AWS Batch compute environments, queue and task definitions if necessary.

 Your training job will be launched on top of the above infrastructure.
 The end result is a new registered model in your MLFlow Registry (which your MLProject is assumed to handle internally), in experiment `<my-project>`.
-The MLFlow tracking URI is propagated automatically.
+The MLFlow tracking URI is propagated automatically, do not hardcode it.

+You can configure Terraform variables with an email list that gets notified whenever a job fails or succeeds.

 ### Specifying computational requirements